tollwerk/fractal-typo3/README.md

 # fractal-typo3

-> TYPO3 component library adapter for Fractal
+> TYPO3 bridge for the Fractal component library tool (http://fractal.build / @frctl)

 About
 -----

-This Node.js module extends [Fractal](http://fractal.build/) and helps you build and document a web component library from within the Open Source CMS [TYPO3](https://typo3.org/).
+This [Fractal](http://fractal.build/) plugin lets you use the Open Source CMS [TYPO3](https://typo3.org/) as source of and template engine for your web component library.
 It is the counterpart to the [TYPO3 component library extension](https://github.com/tollwerk/TYPO3-ext-tw_componentlibrary).

 Usage